AhmetEminSaglik/Phone_Server_Project/README.md

 - Top Label : If contact is registered then it is seen how contact's name was registered.
 Otherwise is seen phone number.
 - Bottom Label : describes the action.
+- And we hear a  voice from the phone which is dialed.
 ![6.png](https://github.com/AhmetEminSaglik/PhoneProject_2/blob/master/Images%20from%20Application/6.png)